 As a teen I was known to redesign my room to the deep consternation of my mother who had her own ideas about the run down Victorian she and my father were renovating.
 One weekend, they came home to find me hauling a massive 13 foot wide carpet roll over the banister 20 feet up.
-Easily over a hundred pounds, I could have hurt someone or myself, but at 16 I wanted to live in a raw studio, flooded with natural light.
-Always a hands-on kind of gal, I pulled everything out to expose romantic and rough, paint splattered wood floors, stripped down all the drapes, and painted it white.
-It was my perfection and despite getting into trouble that the family still talks about, it remains a fond memory and unique 'Room of One’s Own.'
-It was also the beginning of an obsession with manifestation and change.
+Easily over a hundred pounds, I could have hurt someone or myself but at 16 I wanted to live in a raw studio flooded with natural light.
+Always a hands-on gal, I pulled everything out to expose romantic and rough, paint splattered wood floors, stripped down all the drapes, and painted it white.
+It was perfection and despite getting into trouble that the family still talks about, it remains a fond memory and unique 'Room of One’s Own.'
+It was also the beginning of an interest in manifestation and change.

 While interested in interiors, I headed to Clark University in Massachusetts for college.
 There I explored my liberal arts interests in Archaeology, Art History, studied English Lit, Psychology, Writing, Communications, worked in the library archive department, co-edited the school newspaper and continued the decorating antics, redesigning every college space I lived in over the four years.
-I graduated in 1997 with an open but unclear idea about career back in New York and landed in Advertising.
-Over four years in account management, I learned much and had some interesting opportunities including an extended research trip through Africa, but it wasn't a fit.
+I graduated in 1997 with an open but unclear idea about a career back in New York and landed in Advertising.
+Over four years in account management, I learned much and had some interesting opportunities but it wasn't a fit.
 Designing for friends on the side, I finally heeded the call and went back to school for formal training.

-In 2004 with some new tools on my belt, I started Studio K Interiors in Brooklyn, the precursor to Freestyle Restyle.
-With the rise of internet resources, design blogs, magazines like Domino and the DIY movement, the idea was to offer younger clients more accessible and affordable interior services compared to the traditional and mostly unattainable standard of $100,000 “starter budgets” in Manhattan and the Boroughs.
-Four years in, business was good, fun and growing with positive notice (Architectural Digest), and then came September 2008.
+In 2004 with new tools on my belt, I started Studio K Interiors in Brooklyn, the precursor to Freestyle Restyle.
+With the rise of internet resources, design blogs like Apartment Therapy and Design*Sponge, magazines like Domino, and the new DIY movement, the offer was giving younger clients more accessible and affordable interior services compared to the traditional and mostly unattainable standard of $100,000 “starter budgets.”
+Four years in, business was good, fun and growing with positive notice (Architectural Digest!) and then came September 2008.
 Wall Street crashed, the recession hit, life changed for many including me, and Studio K Interiors shut down.

-Freestyle Restyle is a loud and proud monthly supporter of the following organizations and institutions: #aclu #americanredcross #amnestyinternational #aspca #greenpeaceusa #moveonorg #newyorkpubliclibrary #npr #nyclgbtcenter #nyimmigrationcoalition #plannedparenthood #ulstercorps #wnyc #womenrisingorg
+Freestyle Restyle is a loud and proud monthly supporter of the following organizations and institutions: #aclu #amnestyinternational #aspca #emilyslist #greenpeaceusa #kirstengillibrand #moveonorg #newyorkpubliclibrary #npr #nrdc #nyclgbtcenter #nyimmigrationcoalition #plannedparenthood #southernpovertylawcenter #ulstercorps #wnyc #womenrisingorg

 Current Instagram photo projects are: #litttlecitylove exploring historic Hoboken, New Jersey my recently adopted Hudson River hometown with Hubs and sweet rescue mutt Jonesy; #countryhousecrush my favorite historic homes in the Hudson Valley and Catskills region of upstate New York where we gleefully abscond to hike, bike and commune with family and friends on most weekends.